You are currently viewing The Teaching Value of Speaking Slowly

 • Use stories or real-life examples to make lessons more relatable.

-• Incorporate humour to keep students interested.
+• Incorporate humor to keep students interested.

 • Keep the pace steady to avoid overwhelming students.